kotlinw/kotlinw/kotlinw-statemachine-core/README.md

 # Usage and example

-Let's create a state machine to model the execution flow of the above "data-fetch" state-machine.
+Let's create a state machine to model the execution flow of the above "data fetch" state-machine.

 ## Add Gradle dependency